stephenslab/gardner/README.md

 followed by a "Job WrapUp" section.

-For more information, see the "Job submission" section of the [Torque user guide][torque-docs]
+For more information on submitting jobs, see the "Job submission" section of the [Torque user guide][torque-docs].

 [gardner]: http://cri.uchicago.edu/hpc
 [cri-wiki]: https://wiki.uchicago.edu/display/public/CRI/Home